TheOneAra/Largest-Possible-Number-Challenge/README.md

 # Largest-Possible-Number-Challenge
-The challenge is to create the largest possible number out of a list of numbers.
+My attempt at a challenge to make the largest possible number out of a list of numbers